RAF Waddington: Falklands War

 During the Falklands War, Operation Black Buck saw three aircraft and crews from Waddington take part in a long-range bombing raid on Port Stanley airfield in the Falkland Islands.
-The three Vulcan B2s, of No. 44 Squadron, No. 50 Squadron and No. 101 Squadron, were twenty-two years old, and were selected because they had the more powerful Olympus 301 engines.
-A complicated air-to-air refuelling plan, involving fourteen Handley Page Victor K.2 tankers, was developed.
+The three Vulcan B2s, of No. 44 Squadron, No. 50 Squadron, and No. 101 Squadron, were twenty-two years old, and were selected because they had the more powerful Rolls-Royce Olympus 301 engines.
+A complicated air-to-air refuelling plan, involving fourteen Handley Page Victor K.2 tankers, was developed, which was only contemplated due to the belief of Sir Mike Beetham, then Chief of the Air Staff, who had developed the RAF's in-flight refuelling capability with Vickers Valiants with 214 Squadron at RAF Marham in 1959.
+Spare parts for the operation were requisitioned from scrapyards in Newark-on-Trent and military museums.
+The K2 Victor tanker aircraft came from 55 Squadron and 57 Squadron at RAF Marham.
 Navigation came from the Delco Carousel inertial navigation system.

+Later during 1982, there was a female peace camp outside the base for five months.

 1990s

-In July 1991 No. 8 Squadron moved to RAF Waddington and re-equipped with Boeing E-3 Sentrys.In 1993, the only RAF Avro Vulcan bomber maintained by RAF Waddington for flying displays, XH558, was retired due to budget restraints to Bruntingthorpe Aerodrome, Leicestershire.
+In July 1991, No. 8 Squadron moved to RAF Waddington and re-equipped with Boeing E-3 Sentrys.
+In 1993, the only RAF Avro Vulcan bomber maintained by RAF Waddington for flying displays, XH558, was retired due to budget restraints to Bruntingthorpe Aerodrome, Leicestershire.

 The Electronic Warfare Operational Support Element (EWOSE – now known as the Air Warfare Centre) moved from RAF Wyton to Waddington in March 1995.

-In 1998 26 Squadron RAF Regiment moved to RAF Waddington from RAF Laarbruch in Germany.
+In 1998, 26 Squadron RAF Regiment moved to RAF Waddington from RAF Laarbruch in Germany.
 The squadron was equipped with the Rapier Field standard C short range air defence missile system, and remained at Waddington until its temporary disbandment in 2008.